gondolyr/gungnir/README.md

 </p>

-**Gungnir** is an open-source control system designed to manage city street lights efficiently and cost-effectively.
-Built with simplicity, scalability, and interoperability in mind, Gungnir aims to provide municipalities with a reliable, taxpayer-friendly solution for smart lighting control.
+**Gungnir** is an open-source proof-of-concept system designed to manage city streetlights efficiently and cost-effectively.
+Currently, it controls approximately 10% of Reykjavik's streetlights, including the downtown district, Viðey Island, and the west side of the old town.
+Built with simplicity, scalability, and interoperability in mind, Gungnir demonstrates how smaller municipalities can adopt a forward-thinking, taxpayer-friendly approach to lighting control using free and open-source tools.

 ## Project Goals
 The core philosophy behind Gungnir is to develop a straightforward yet powerful system to minimize expenditure while maximizing functionality for citywide street lighting.
 This is achieved by focusing on the following principles: